How To Throw A 50th Birthday Party on a Small Budget

 2. Order affordable, catered food and pick it up yourself.

-We do potluck a lot for family events, everyone usually makes a point to chip in, but for this event I didn’t want anyone to have to cook or do much.
+We do a lot of potluck for family events, everyone usually makes a point to chip in, but for this event I didn’t want anyone to have to cook or do much.
 I wanted to offer catered food, and it had to be affordable and yummy.

 My sister-in-law Ruth usually makes the birthday cakes for everyone, and she was happy to make Don’s favorite: carrot cake.